 SkookumLogger is a contest logging program for OS X 10.7 (Lion) or later, supporting CW and SSB events on the six HF contest bands plus 6m, 4m, 2m, and 70cm.
+SkookumLogger requires a K1EL WinKeyer to send CW.
+If these prerequisites aren’t what you are looking for, take a look at ￼RUMPed￼ for contest logging, ￼MacLoggerDX￼ and ￼Aether￼ for general-purpose logging, and ￼cocoaModem￼ for digital modes.
 This is a personal project that I am sharing free of charge, as-is.
-The Xcode project (all source code) is available by contacting me, and I’d be happy to collaborate on extensions.

-SkookumLogger uses a K1EL Winkeyer USB to send CW.
-The contesting-oriented radio interface supports some Elecraft, ICOM, Kenwood, TenTec, and Yaesu models.
-If you need support for other hardware and you are willing to help develop and/or test it, ask.
-The feature set is driven by a combination of my personal interests (HF CW contests) and requests from serious users.
-For example, SkookumLogger doesn't support RTTY contesting because nobody has asked for it, not because I cannot or will not support it.
+The SkookumLogger feature set is driven by a combination of my personal interests (HF CW contests) and requests from serious users, as you can infer by reading the History pages.
 There is no email reflector, blog, whatever, for SkookumLogger.
 Please contact me directly if you find a bug or want to discuss a feature.

 To use SkookumLogger, download the zip file and move the SkookumLogger application to your Applications folder.
-You will also need to do a one-time install of the FTDI driver for your Winkeyer USB, and possibly drivers for your other serial hardware if it uses another type of USB-serial adapter.
+You may need to do a one-time install of the FTDI driver for your WinKeyer (OS X 10.9 and later have a built-in FDTI driver), and possibly drivers for your other serial hardware if it uses another type of USB-serial adapter.

 I update SkookumLogger frequently; the application will let you know when an update is available.
 Some SkookumLogger updates may require updates to OS X.